 Ranked choice voting (RCV) was invented in the 1850s in Europe, as a proportional representation system to be used in multi-winner elections.
 In the 1870s, it was adapted to the single-winner (or “instant runoff”) form by William Ware, an MIT professor.

-RCV was first used in elections in the late 1800s and early 1900s when Australia introduced the method for state-level elections.
-The single-winner form was adopted for Australia’s House of Representatives elections in 1918, and the multi-winner form was adopted for Australia’s Senate in 1948.
+After trial runs in the 1850s in Denmark, RCV was used regularly in elections beginning in the late 1800s and early 1900s when states in Australia began adopting the method for their legislative elections.
+Later, the single-winner form was adopted for Australia’s House of Representatives elections in 1918, and the multi-winner form was adopted for Australia’s Senate in 1948.
 Malta and the Republic of Ireland adopted the multi-winner version for their Parliamentary elections in 1921; Ireland also uses the single-winner form for some elections (such as President).

 Around the same time RCV was adopted in Australia, cities in the United States began adopting RCV in earnest.
 Ashtabula, Ohio, became the first place in the United States to use RCV in 1915, using it to elect their city council.
 RCV spread through the rest of Ohio (to Cleveland, Cincinnati, Toledo, and Hamilton), and across the country to places like Boulder, Colorado; Kalamazoo,